 Latest News from the Forum

-- The SEMS Annual Monitoring survey for 2015 has now closed, and the responses will be analysed over the summer.
+- The SEMS Annual Monitoring survey for 2016 has now closed; the responses will be analysed over the summer and reports produced.

 - A short survey of the views of the SEMS Management Group on the SEMS Management Scheme has just been completed; the results are being analysed.